pheanex/ReviewGoodPractices/README.md

 Agree on a consistent style guide and let formatters do the checking.
 Style is subjective and does not bring value if it is not consistent.
-Agreeing on a style guide and using formatters to check for consistency ensures that code reviews are focused on the code's functionality and purpose rather than its style
+Agreeing on a style guide and using formatters to check for consistency ensures that code reviews are focused on the code's functionality and purpose rather than its style.

 ## Offer examples